Price Increase Letter: How To Explain Price Increases To Customers? 🐖

 It takes a lot more than a cost-plus markup and a generic price increase letter to get customers accepting your price rise.
 The price increase letter is immaterial when the process of setting up the price rise is all wrong.

-So, today, I’m going to talk about how to plan and execute a price increase without losing customers, i.e., properly.
-I will argue that the key to a successful price is not the form or structure of the price rise letter itself.
-Or how much you increase prices by.
-Rather the preparation and process you take before and after a price increase, i.e., the process you use to make sure your prices and price increase letter are in line with the value or performance you deliver to your customers.
-To demonstrate this, I’ll go through a real-world case study of a B2B distribution business in Australia.
+Today, we’re going to talk about how to plan and execute a price increase properly without losing customers.
+We will argue that the key to a successful price is not the form or structure of the price rise letter itself or how much you increase prices by.
+Rather the preparation and process you take before and after a price increase.
+Also, the process you use to make sure your prices and price increase letter are in line with the value or performance you deliver to your customers.
+To demonstrate this, we’ll go through a real-world case study of a B2B distribution business in Australia.
 By the end of this article, you’ll have a complete understanding of how to explain prices to customers in mature markets and build some lasting partnerships in the process.

-I want you to think of how your business takes a price rise and issues a price rise letter to customers for a moment…
+I want you to think of how your business takes a price rise and issues a price increase letter to customers for a moment…

 Is it a smooth process or a time of anxiety?